NishchaySuri/BioPhys/README.md

 # BioPhys
-Please read the Doc.pdf for Documentation
+Please read the file Doc.pdf for Documentation